 Usually you want asynchronous communication for remote work.
-But when you don't, consider Mumble as a potential tool for maintaining a community-like feel for synchronous communication.
+But when you don’t, consider Mumble as a potential tool for maintaining a community-like feel for synchronous communication and serendipitous interactions.

 However, in the context of the current coronavirus pandemic, synchronous communication can still play an impactful role in helping people still feel connected with their teams as we all experience the world’s largest work-from-home experiment.
 Chatting with my neighbors, lab mates, friends, and family, some of the things they miss most about working in the office is the spontaneous conversations they can have with other people.
 That extends beyond work, too.
 They miss running into their friends at lunch or when they’re out for a jog in the park.
 As everyone is adjusting to working from home, formal video chats sometimes feel unnatural and rigid.
 This is especially true with the formalities of sending calendar invites and coordinating via email.
 Sometimes, you want spontaneous, non-persistent chat.

 So you can have channels like “Bob’s Office”, “Working on XYZ problem”, etc. People can come into these channels to speak to you and can leave them.
 It feels a bit like an office environment, I can pop into Jay’s office, talk to him about an issue, and go back to my office.
 I recommend people setup Push To Talk, which really helps create a silent non-annoying environment.
 Basically, me and another developer can be working on an issue, but maybe not actively talking, but in the same channel – and there is blissful silence… I don’t hear the fan, the cat, the fact that his wife came into talk to him for a minute, etc.

 When I start my work-day – I start it by logging into the mumble server (or more accurately, moving myself out the AFK channel) – and when I end it, I move myself back into the AFK channel.
 This is a realtime communication system, async work still happens… well, everywhere else.